Daily Diary

 Getting there - 9/9/05

-David and I left home in London to the cheers of Wendy, Leigh, plus my nephew Charlie with all his classmates.
+David and I left our home in London to the cheers of Wendy, Leigh, friends and neighbours, and my nephew Charlie with all his classmates.
 It was a short and steady ride across London to Paddington Station before boarding the train for our 5 hour journey down to Penzance.
-On the train we met Graham from Berwick-upon-Tweed who was also going to do the E2E but would be completing it in 3 weeks.
-We stayed the night with my friend David Sidnell in St. Just, where I dumped some things as it felt like I had too much when riding there from the station, despite packing light (or so I thought).
+On the train we met Graham from Berwick-upon-Tweed who was also going to do the E2E but was planning to complete it in 3 weeks.
+We stayed the night with my friend David Sidnell in St. Just, where we dumped a few things as it felt like I had too much on board when riding there from the station, despite packing light (or so I thought).

 Day 1 - 10/9/05 Lands End - Bodmin

-We had approximately 2 hours of rain from midday on-wards and by the end of the day David's gloves were starting to disintegrate as they were so wet from the spray off my back wheel.
+We had approximately 2 hours of rain from midday onwards and by the end of the day David's gloves were starting to disintegrate as they were so wet from the spray coming off my back wheel.

 The Bodmin bedroom